 Inequalities in health related to social class in women: What is the effect of the measure used

 BORRELL, Carme; ROHLFS, Izabella; ARTAZCOZ, Lucia and MUNTANER, Carles.

 Gaceta Sanitaria, Gac Sanit [online].
 2004, vol.18, suppl.2, pp. 75-82.

 Abstract: Classical theories of social stratification share the assumption that the family is the unit of stratification, using the man's occupation as a measure of social class.
 These theories were criticized by feminism, which claimed that women were not visible in class analysis.
 The present article aims firstly to review measurement of women's social class, secondly to review studies on the impact of different measures of social class on inequalities in health among women, and thirdly to illustrate the differences among alternative measures, using data from the Barcelona Health Interview Survey 2000 as an example.
-There are few studies analyzing inequalities in health among women that take into account several measures of social class; most studies have been performed in the United Kingdom, although some studies have been conducted in other countries.

 Social class in childhood and general health in adulthood: questionnaire study of contribution of psychological attributes

 Hans Bosma, senior researcher, H Dike van de Mheen, senior researcher, Johan P Mackenbach, professor.

 Objective: To determine the contribution of psychological attributes (personality characteristics and coping styles) to the association between social class in childhood and adult health among men and women.